paulkernfeld/glx/README.md

 The successor to the deprecated `gfx` crate

 Strongly inspired by Vulkan, but with a compatibility layer to work with Metal and DirectX.
 Higher-level than `gfx-hal`

+## Selecting colors for graphics

+Selecting a good color palette is important for clarity and accessibility.

+I'm using the [`palette`](https://github.com/Ogeon/palette) crate for color space math.

+Starting with CIE L\*a\*b\* color space, designed to be perceptually uniform.

+To specify colors by hand, using CIE L\*C\*h°, a cylindrical version of that space.

+Use color palettes friendly to color blind people, i.e. don't contrast red vs. green.

+I was highly inspired by [Color Schemes](https://programmingdesignsystems.com/color/color-schemes/index.html) from *Programming Design Systems*, a free digital book by Rune Madsen.

+## Misc.
+Graphics

+I used `lyon` to tesselate my graphics (i.e. to turn everything into triangles)

+I wrote simple GLSL shaders and compiled them to Vulkan with `shaderc`.

 # Results